NVentimiglia/Websockets.PCL/README.md

-## WebSocket.Portable
+## WebSockets.Pcl

-WebSocket.Portable is a PCL Profile 259 C# implementation of the WebSocket protocol.
+WebSockets.PCL is a portable class library, profile 259, C# WebSocket implementation.

 The motivation for this project was three part :